 These are Bluetooth headphones and cannot be used wired.
 They come with a USB-C cable for charging their case.

-These headphones aren't compatible with a PS4.
-However, they work with PCs that are Bluetooth-compatible.
+These headphones aren't compatible with PS4.
+While they will work with PCs that are Bluetooth-compatible, due to their high latency, they aren't recommended for gaming.

 These headphones aren't compatible with Xbox One.